kingtoad-c/c-console-ray-caster/README.md

 >made the aspect rasio of the window smaller to not exceed the buffer size

 # *** key notes ***
-when it first loads in the 5 seconds waitiong time put it in full screen for the best overall exsperiance
+when it first loads in the 5 seconds waiting time put it in full screen for the best overall exsperiance

 ## C# Console Raycaster
 A little raycaster written in C# that uses the console to display some colored text.
 It even has a little smiley easter egg hidden somewhere.